HoucemZaier/To-Do-List-with-JavaScript/README.md

-I recently created an interactive To-Do List application using HTML, CSS, and JavaScript.
+I have recently created an interactive To-Do List application using HTML, CSS, and JavaScript.
 This project helped me deepen my experience in DOM manipulation and local data storage with localStorage for data persistence.

 Features 🛠️ :